 Use this free set of fillable PDF templates to obtain the required approvals and permissions from families.

-Why you need both forms
+Why do you need both forms?

 - During enrollment: Make these forms a mandatory part of your admissions packet.
 Do not allow a child to start attending until these forms are signed and on file.